lfdelzam/ASV_dada2_chunck/README.md

 # ASV_dada2_chunck
 Rscript for Dada2 taxonomy affiliation.
-It reduces the memory requirements and it is faster.
+It reduces the memory requirements and is faster.
-Primers and adapters must be removed before using this script (please use the snakemake pipeline: https://github.com/biodiversitydata-se/amplicon-multi-cutadapt)
+Primers and adapters must be removed before using this script, by using the following snakemake pipeline: https://github.com/biodiversitydata-se/amplicon-multi-cutadapt

 # Installation